 In 2003, as co-lead defense counsel, Mr. McCool completed the longest Federal criminal trial in the history of the District of Columbia.
 A Federal judge appointed Mr. McCool to represent a client charged with leading a racketeering and continuing criminal enterprise that was responsible for 31 murders.
 The government vehemently sought the death penalty.
 Following a 13-month trial, Mr. McCool obtained acquittals on a number of murder charges, and he convinced jurors not to impose a death sentence.

-- Lead counsel for Donald Ball, a former Blackwater security contractor, who was indicted for a shooting incident in Baghdad, Iraq.
+- Lead counsel for a former security contractor, who was indicted for a shooting incident in Baghdad, Iraq.
 Following a three-week Kastigar hearing, a Federal judge dismissed all charges.
-United States v.
-Slough, 677 F. Supp.
-112 (D.D.C.
-2009).
-Following reversal in United States v.
-Slough, 641 F.3d 544 (D.C.
-Cir.
-2011), the United States dismissed all charges against Mr. Ball with prejudice.
+Following reversal in the United States Court of Appeals for the District of Columbia Circuit, the United States dismissed all charges against Mr. McCool's client.

 - Appointed by a Federal Judge as lead counsel for indigent client charged with Conspiracy to Distribute One Kilogram or More of Phencyclidine, Possessing a Firearm During a Federal Drug Trafficking Offense, Armed Extortion, Armed Robbery, First Degree Burglary While Armed, Obstruction of Justice, Cruelty to Children, Unlawful Possession with the Intent to Distribute Phencyclidine and Possession of an Unregistered Firearm.
 On March 24, 2015, following a 12-week trial, a jury acquitted Mr. McCool’s client on all charges, except a lesser burglary offense and Unlawful Possession with the Intent to Distribute Phencyclidine and Possession of an Unregistered Firearm.